Hephaestus-Arm/HephaestusArm2/assembly.md

 <img src="photos/18.jpg" width="300">
 <img src="photos/17.jpg" width="300">

-# 17 Home the robot to verify the horn
+# 17 Calibrate the robot to verify the horn

-Home the robot in its calibration pose now that all motors are in place.
+ Calibrate the robot in its calibration pose now that all motors are in place.

 ## 17.1 If the motors move after calibration

-If the robot homes and holds the calibration pose then you are safe to move on.
+If the robot  Calibrates and holds the calibration pose then you are safe to move on.
 If one of the motors comes off the calibrtation pose, pull that horn and reset it closer to the correct pose, if you have to err to one side go past the calibration pose away from where the motor moved itself.
 Return to step 17.

 ## 17.2 Else Add the horn screw to Motor 1